United States Army Air Corps: Aircraft and personnel 1926–1935

 The Air Corps adopted a new color scheme for painting its aircraft in 1927, heretofore painted olive drab.
 The wings and tails of aircraft were painted chrome yellow, with the words "U.S. ARMY" displayed in large black lettering on the undersurface of the lower wings.
 Tail rudders were painted with a vertical dark blue band at the rudder hinge and 13 alternating red-and-white horizontal stripes trailing.
 The painting of fuselages olive drab was changed to blue in the early 1930s, and this motif continued until late 1937, when all new aircraft (now all-metal) were left unpainted except for national markings.

-B-6A of 1st Bomb Squadron, 9th BG, 1935.
+Keystone B-6A of 1st Bomb Squadron, 9th BG, 1935.
 The dual stripes on the fuselage denote the aircraft of the squadron commander.